martin-ez/Embedded-Custom-Object-Detection/README.md

 A new folder in the `models` location should be created with the selected model inside.

 ### Test pre-trained model
-Once the environment have been setup, you can test that the image detection is working correctly by using:
+Once the environment has been set up, you can test that the image detection is working correctly by using:
 ```
 python3 Detect.py ---image <Path-to-test-image>
 ```
 Where `<Path-to-test-image>` is the location of an image to be detected.
 (Alternatively, you can omit the `--image` property to start a continuous detection taking images from a webcam connected to the device.)
-You should see a message of the objects found in the image, and a image with the bounding-boxes of them.
+You should see a message on console of the objects found in the image, and an image with the bounding-boxes placed on them.

 ## Dataset.py